xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 ## Avoiding catastrophe

-Thus `flox` quickly grew two new modes of computing the groupby reduction.
-Two key realizations influenced that development:
+Two key realizations:

 1. Array workloads frequently group by a relatively small in-memory array.
 Quite frequently those arrays have patterns to their values e.g. `"time.month"` is exactly periodic, `"time.dayofyear"` is approximately periodic (depending on calendar), `"time.year"` is commonly a monotonic increasing array.
 2. Chunk sizes (or "partition sizes") for arrays can be quite small along the core-dimension of an operation.
 So a grouped reduction applied blockwise need not reduce the data by much (or any!) at all.
 This is an important difference between arrays and dataframes!

 These two properties are particularly relevant for "climatology" calculations (e.g. `groupby("time.month").mean()`) — a common Xarray workload in the Earth Sciences.
+Thus `flox` quickly grew two new modes of computing the groupby reduction.

 First, `method="blockwise"` which applies the grouped-reduction in a blockwise fashion.
 This is great for `resample(time="Y").mean()` where we group by `"time.year"`, which is a monotonic increasing array.